VISIT

 That said, the muse struck Kotzen in a much different kind of way when he got together with his longtime friend and confidant, Iron Maiden guitarist/backing vocalist and songwriter Adrian Smith, to lay down nine galvanizing tracks for March 2021’s collaborative triumph, SMITH/KOTZEN, in addition to its follow-up four-song Record Store Day EP released later in the same year, November 2021’s aptly rousing BETTER DAYS.
 What both these hard-charging S/K releases reveal is a creative relationship previously only hinted at through their shared musical brotherhood.
 “I didn’t know what to expect,” Kotzen reveals.
 “Adrian would come in with either a lyrical concept or a riff, and then we would work on it together.
 That would usually lead me into writing another section for the song.
 If he came in with a chorus, I’d be writing a verse — or, if he came in with the verse, I’d come up with the chorus.
 We just ping-ponged our ideas back and forth like that.”

 The reason SMITH/KOTZEN works so well is quite simple.
 “The reality is, Adrian and I connected artistically.
 We just hit it off,” Kotzen confirms.
 “The shows we performed together on the West Coast and in the U.K. were a blast!
-We are both very much looking forward to an SK II much sooner than later.”
+We are both very much looking forward to releasing our second studio album title Black Light / White Noise April of 2025.

 Kotzen’s undeniable push-pull skills are apparent not only all throughout SMITH/KOTZEN, but also by way of his continually resonant collaboration with Return to Forever legends bassist Stanley Clarke and drummer Lenny White, along with keyboardist Rachel Z and violinist Karen Briggs, in the jazz-fusion supercollective known as Vertú — “a highlight of my career I’m still very, very proud of,” he clarifies.